The Elasticity of Quantitative Investment: Data and Notation

-This subsection explains the statistical arbitrageur predictors, denoted as $\udot{z}_{i,k,t}$.
-I consider the standard predictor-weighted portfolios, like \cite{shrinking} and \cite{kelly}, among others.
-These are portfolios which are weighted, in the long and short tails of the portfolio, by the cross-sectional deviation of a specific predictor, such as book-to-market or investment values.
-When using predictors in this way, predictor normalization is critical to producing relatively reliable statistical arbitrageurs \citep[see][]{shrinking}.
-This alleviates issues with outliers and noise in the data.
-I discuss the normalization immediately below.

 Let $x_{k,t}$ be the $N$-dimensional vector of the raw predictor $k$ known at time $t$ that is filled with the raw predictor $x_{i,k,t}$ values.
 Let $\udot{z}_{k,t}$ and $\udot{z}_{i,k,t}$ be the corresponding normalized predictors.
-The standard normalization, used for example in \cite{shrinking} and \cite{kelly}, is to transform the raw predictors to be
+The standard normalization, used for example in \cite{shrinking} and \cite{kelly}, is to transform the raw predictors to be:

 where $\text{rank}(\cdot)$ is a function that reads in a vector and outputs a vector of values $1$ through $N$ corresponding to the relative rank of the input values ($N$ is assigned the largest value, $1$ the smallest), and $\text{rank}(\cdot)_i$ is the $i^{th}$ element of this output vector.
 This transforms predictors to be in the range of $[-0.5, 0.5]$.
+For example, if an asset has a book-to-market ratio in the twentieth percentile in the cross-section of assets, then the resulting normalized value would be $-0.3$ ($= 0.2 - 0.5$).

 This is a discontinuous function of the predictor $x_{i,k,t}$.
-If $x_{i,k,t}$ is the book-to-market ratio for example, then any demand function that is a function of $x_{i,k,t}$ is then a discontinuous function of the price.
+If $x_{i,k,t}$ is the book-to-market ratio, for example, then any demand function that is a function of $x_{i,k,t}$ is then a discontinuous function of the price.
 This complicates elasticity estimations.
-Thus, I create a continuous version of this normalization defined as
+In other words, every step between prices and portfolio weights in Figure \ref{fig:demand} should be continuous, including having $\udot{z}_{i,k,t}$ be a continuous function of $x_{i,k,t}$.
+This allows the calculation of $\partial \udot{z}_{i,k,t} / \partial \log (p_{i,t})$ for each predictor (see Appendix \ref{subsec:kernel} for the closed-form formula for these derivatives).
+Thus, I create a continuous version of this normalization, defined as

 where $\text{ArcSinh} (\cdot)$ is the standard inverse hyperbolic sine function and $\K(\cdot)$ is the cumulative distribution function (cdf) of a standard kernel density function.
 Similar to above, $\K(\cdot)_i$ is the $i^{th}$ element of $\K(\cdot)$.
-I use the standard well-known normal cdf kernel function, described in detail in Appendix \ref{subsec:kernel} below.
+I use the standard well-known normal cdf kernel function, described in detail in Appendix \ref{subsec:kernel}.